 Explore the Battery

 Beyond Tradd Street, to the south is the Charleston Battery.
-Known for its beautiful homes the Battery is a promenade built on a seawall along the tip of the Charleston peninsula where the Ashley and Cooper rivers meet.
+Known for its beautiful Charleston Real Estate the Battery is a promenade built on a seawall along the tip of the Charleston peninsula where the Ashley and Cooper rivers meet.
 Many of the houses located along both the East and the South Battery were built from 1809 – 1920 in a mix of styles from Italian Renaissance Revival to Art Deco.
 The Battery actually was once an artillery battery during the Civil War and one of the few places in town that I can think of off the top of my head that isn’t named for a person!

 Gaulart and Maliclet, 98 Broad Street